cairnsgames/react-capacitor-bootstrap/README.md

 ### Simple change to see effect

-in the .env file you can chnage the brand name to see impact of chnages
+in the .env file you can change the brand name to see impact of chnages

-A .env file chnage needs a new npm start npm run sync
+A .env file change needs a new npm start npm run sync